Daphne Rubin-Vega: Later career: Jack Goes Boating and further productions

-Rubin-Vega performed the lead role in the scripted fiction podcast, The Horror of Dolores Roach, which was released by Gimlet Media in October 2018.
+Rubin-Vega performed the lead role in the scripted fiction podcast The Horror of Dolores Roach, which was released by Gimlet Media in October 2018.
 The story, co-starring Bobby Cannavale as Louis, is a contemporary reimagining of Sweeney Todd, using cannibalism as a metaphor for gentrification.
 Dolores Roach is an adaptation of Rubin-Vega's stage performance in the one-woman play Empanada Loca.
-Both Empanada Loca and Dolores Roach were written by playwright Aaron Mark especially for Rubin-Vega, who said in a Vulture interview that he "wanted to do a deep dive into a character we haven't seen depicted much in the horror cannon."
+Both Empanada Loca and Dolores Roach were written by playwright Aaron Mark especially for Rubin-Vega, who said in a Vulture interview that he "wanted to do a deep dive into a character we haven't seen depicted much in the horror cannon [sic]."

 Since 2020, she has played the role of Luisa Lopez, a recurring character, in the television series Katy Keene on The CW.
 In 2021, she played the role of Daniela in In the Heights, earning praise for her performance from critics.
 Her involvement with the original musical dates back to its Off-Broadway and Broadway productions, where she provided the voice of the DJ who opens the show.
+She also took on the role of Maria in Saheem Ali's version of Twelfth Night; or What You Will through Shakespeare In The Park.

 Music career

-She began her musical career as the lead singer for the Latin freestyle group Pajama Party, placing three songs on the Billboard Hot 100 in 1989 and 1990.
+Rubin-Vegas was credited with being part of the backing vocal choir for David Bowie's 1986 single "Underground" from the soundtrack for the movie Labyrinth.
+She was the lead singer for the Latin freestyle girl group Pajama Party, placing three songs on the Billboard Hot 100 in 1989 and 1990.
 As a solo artist her biggest success is on the Hot Dance Music/Club Play chart, where in 1996 she hit No. 1 with the song "I Found It."

 She returned to the top of the dance/club play charts in 2003 with a dance version of Elton John's "Rocketman".
 In 2001, she recorded her debut full-length rock album of original songs, Souvenirs.
 The album was never officially released after Mercury Records was purchased by Seagram.
 After being dropped from her label, Rubin-Vega began gifting copies out to fans, encouraging them to leak it online.
 The record later saw limited release for the charity Broadway Cares.

 Rubin-Vega also released her second full-length album of original songs titled Redemption Songs released in October 2006 on Sh-K Boom Records.
-Her rock band DRV regularly performs live shows in New York City.